I got 13 UTIs in one year. I took the cranberry pills. The expensive ones, the drugstore ones, the powders, the gummies. None of it worked.

 DMAC-verified A-type PAC content.
 Not "cranberry extract."
 Not "cranberry concentrate."
 A specific milligram amount of A-type PACs verified by the BL-DMAC method, listed on the label.

 Soluble form.
-PACs from juice extract or specifically standardized soluble fractions, not whole-berry blends or pomace-heavy formulations.
+PACs from juice extract or specifically standardized soluble fractions, not whole-berry blends or pomace-laden formulations.

 Third-party testing.
 Independent lab verification that the product actually contains what the label claims, batch by batch.
 Companies that test with NSF, USP, or independent labs and publish results are demonstrating that they care about delivering on their claims rather than just making them.